-ACES Business Representative Certificates shall assert X.500 Distinguished Name, and an Subject Alternative Name.
+ACES Business Representative Certificates shall assert X.500 Distinguished Name, and a Subject Alternative Name.
 Where required, IdenTrust may generate and sign certificates that contain an X.500 Distinguished Name (DN); the X.500 DN may also contain domain component elements.
 Where DNs are required, Subscribers shall have them assigned through IdenTrust, which such assignments shall be made by IdenTrust in accordance with Section 3.1.5.
 ACES Business Representative Digital Signature Certificates shall assert an alternate name form subject to requirements set forth below intended to ensure name uniqueness.
 The Subscriber's email address shall be used for the Subject Alternative Name.

-3.1.1.4 Agency Application SSL Server Certificates
+3.1.1.4 ACES Application SSL Server Certificates

 Certificates shall assert X.500 Distinguished Name of the server including the identification of the organization and organizational unit sponsoring the server.
-Additionally, the distinguished name shall assert the registered fully qualified domain name of the server.
+Additionally, the distinguished name shall assert the registered fully qualified domain name of the server as a Subject Alternative Name and optionally as the common name of the subjectDN.
+In addition, ACES SSL certificates issued by IdenTrust conform to the following, noting that IdenTrust does not issue wildcard Certificates at this time.